PECOS-packages/PECOS/docs/development/from-guppy-dem-handoff.md

 The audited path is deliberately fail-closed.
 A runtime trace must contain a complete, contiguously framed lowered operation stream with stable measurement IDs and an explicit terminal marker; raw pre-runtime QIS order is not an acceptable substitute.
+The terminal marker is only emitted after the engine verifies the shot did not fail and the runtime scheduler holds no undelivered operations.
+Precisely stated, `lowered_quantum_ops_complete` attests that the operations the runtime returned parsed consistently (counts, metadata, measurement IDs); dropped measurements are additionally caught by measurement-mapping conservation.
+A runtime that internally discards a non-measurement gate while reporting a consistent stream remains undetectable in principle — that residual trust lives in the runtime plugin itself.
 Named shot conversion accepts compiler-certified direct scalar `result()` dataflow and trusted built-in generator layouts whose digest binds both the HUGR and layout.
 Aggregate arrays and transformed booleans must not be treated as generic measurement identity until the compiler exposes